Compare Fiber Internet vs. Broadband Speeds

 How Much Download Speed Do You Need?

-The below table is a household broadband speed guide, provided by the Federal Communications Commission (FCC).
-It shows the minimum download speeds required to perform various web based tasks.
+The below table is a household (residential) broadband speed guide, provided by the Federal Communications Commission (FCC).
+It shows the minimum download speeds in Megabits Per Second (Mbps) required to perform common web based tasks in 2023.

 Activity | Minimum Download Speed (Mbps) |